 2014

-• The Festival partnered with All the Queens Men to present the Coming Back Out Ball - a celebration of Victoria's older LGBTIQ community
+The festival partnered with All the Queens Men to present the Coming Back Out Ball, a celebration of Victoria's older LGBTIQA+ community

 2017